 The art and architecture of ancient catacombs (especially those in Rome) have inspired not only later tomb and shrine construction, but also the creation of catacombs "copies" that recall the appearance and atmosphere of the communal cemeteries of the Late Roman era, though not necessarily their mortuary function.

 An example near and dear to ICS is the painted Jewish funerary "cubiculum" or chamber commissioned by the society in 1988 for the exhibit of "Vaults of Memory" at the Spertus Institute of Judaica in Chicago.
-More recently, the exhibit "The Jews, An Italian Story - The First 1,000 Years" at the Museum of Italian Judaism and of the Shoah (MEIS) in Ferrara through 16 September 2018 also displays three reproductions of painted tombs from catacombs at Rome and Venosa, in addition to a number of casts of sarcophagi and epitaphs (the vast majority of the objects in the Ferrara show, however, are the real deal from antiquity).
+More recently, the exhibit "The Jews, An Italian Story - The First 1,000 Years" at the Museum of Italian Judaism and of the Shoah (MEIS) in Ferrara through 16 September 2018 displayed three reproductions of painted tombs from catacombs at Rome and Venosa, in addition to a number of casts of sarcophagi and epitaphs (the vast majority of the objects in the Ferrara show, however, are the real deal from antiquity).

-Not surprisingly, given the intense public attention on the "rediscovery" of the catacombs in the 19th century, especially drawn to the work of Roman archaeologist Giovanni Battista de Rossi (1822-1894), who was responsible for bringing Christian archaeology into the modern media age with self-published bulletins and other forms of public advocacy for catacomb study and preservation, modern "catacomb" displays that survive date to the mid-19th century and later.
+Not surprisingly, given the intense public attention on the "rediscovery" of the catacombs in the 19th century, especially drawn to the work of Roman archaeologist Giovanni Battista de Rossi (1822-1894), the scholar credited with bringing Christian archaeology into the modern media age with self-published bulletins and other forms of public advocacy for catacomb study and preservation, modern "catacomb" displays that survive date to the mid-19th century and later.
 With a focus on wall-paintings, labyrinthine layout, and Christian protagonists, these "facsimiles" evoked the "origins" of the Catholic Church in Rome.
 They were not created in every instance as Church propaganda, but reinforced popular notions of catacombs as Christian community sites dating as far back as sub-apostolic times (late first century CE), with a clear devotional use, especially at the tombs of Christian martyrs and early Church leaders, the first popes (today, of course, most catacomb areas in Rome are dated to the third and fourth centuries CE).